mondaugen/856_for_zellersasn/doc/manual.md

 #### UNI

-If the STRIDE/ABS/UNI switch clicked down without adjusting any other controls while the switch is down, the pitches of the repeated notes (previously set via P1/P2/P3 and PITCH) are reset to unison, that is, their pitches are not altered.
+If the STRIDE/ABS/UNI switch is clicked down without adjusting any other controls while the switch is down, the pitches of the repeated notes (previously set via P1/P2/P3 and PITCH) are reset to unison, i.e., they are not transposed.

-If held down while adjusting the PITCH knob, the pitches of all repeats for the currently selected note set are adjusted simultaneously.
+If held down while adjusting the PITCH knob, the pitches of all the repeats for the currently selected note set are adjusted simultaneously.
 This is useful if you would like to have repeated notes at a different pitch, but no arpeggio effect.

 If held down while adjusting the &#x394; knob when N2 or N3 is selected, controls swing applied to the rhythm that separates the repeats.
 Putting the